hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/697_scc_xii.md

 therefore indirectly work stands as a means to knowledge.

 Swamiji: From the standpoint of the causal chain, it so appears *prima facie*.
-Taking up this view it is stated in the Purva-Mimâmsâ that work for a definite end infallibly produces a definite result.
+Taking up this view it is stated in the Purva-Mimāmsā that work for a definite end infallibly produces a definite result.
 But the vision of the Atman which is Absolute is not to be compassed by means of work.
 For the rule with regard to a seeker of the Atman is that he should